 Now, let's look at the same thing, but in reverse order.
 Let's say you're in a spot where the speed limit is 35, but then see a sign coming up increasing the speed to 45.
 What do you do?

 Do you do the same thing when the limit drops and slowly adjust your speed up to the higher limit?
 Or, do you wait until you reach the sign?
-From talking with my Sunday morning listeners, it was clear most didn't know what the law was.
+After talking with my Sunday morning listeners, it was clear most didn't know what the law was.

 In fact, most listeners who called in when I posed this question admitted they started speeding up prior to reaching the sign.
 But they also didn't know what the law actually was.
 In other words, they weren't trying to do anything wrong on purpose.